RealTimeChris/DiscordCoreAPI/Documentation/Doxygen/Documentation-Examples/Guild-Stuff/Getting Audit Logs.md

 Getting Audit Logs {#gettingauditlogs}
 ============
-- Execute the, `DiscordCoreAPI::Guilds::getGuildAuditLogsAsync()` function, while passing in a data structure of type `DiscordCoreAPI::GetGuildAuditLogsData` with a return value of type `auto` or `DiscordCoreAPI::AuditLogData`.
+- Execute the, `Guilds::getGuildAuditLogsAsync()` function, while passing in a data structure of type `GetGuildAuditLogsData` with a return value of type `auto` or `AuditLogData`.
 - Call the function with `.get()` added to the end in order to wait for the results now.

 ```cpp